 Urban economic development initiatives are at the forefront of the national policy agenda: How can we create equitable urban revitalization and foster economic opportunity for inner city residents?

-ICIC strengthens inner city economies by providing businesses, governments and investors with the most comprehensive and actionable information about urban market opportunities in the field.
+ICIC’s research helps public, private, nonprofit, and community leaders understand and respond to the economic development challenges facing under-resourced communities.
 Our unique knowledge of inner city competitive advantages and inner city companies is developed from specialized urban networks and path-breaking research and practice.

 ICIC’s research on inner city economic development is grounded in economic theory and informed by our real-world advisory and programmatic experience.
 Our research agenda over the past two decades has positioned our organization as the leading and most trusted resource on inner city economies.